SailNav. Search

 Restricted in Ability to Maneuver (RAM) — ball–diamond–ball.

-Constrained by Draft (CBD) — 1 cylinder.
+Constrained by Draught (CBD) — 1 cylinder.

-Dredging or obstruction worksUnsafe side: 2 balls.
+Dredging or Obstruction worksSide not clear: 2 balls.

-Dredging worksSafe side: 2 diamonds.
+Dredging worksClear side: 2 diamonds.

 General Order of Priority Between Vessels

-1. Not under command (NUC)
+1. Not Under Command (NUC)

-2. Restricted in ability to maneuver (RAM)
+2. Restricted in Ability to Maneuver (RAM)

-3. Constrained by draft (CBD)
+3. Constrained by Draught (CBD)

-4. Engaged in fishing (with gear limiting maneuverability)
+4. Fishing (with gear limiting maneuver)

-5. Sailing vessel (when not using machinery)
+5. Sailing (when not using engine)

-6. Power-driven vessel
+6. Power-driven

-7. Seaplanes / WIG craft
+7. Seaplanes / WIG

 • Narrow channel (Rule 9): do not impede vessels that can only navigate within the channel.